Wagner graph

 In the mathematical field of graph theory, the Wagner graph is a 3-regular graph with 8 vertices and 12 edges.
 It is the 8-vertex Möbius ladder graph.

 Properties

 As a Möbius ladder, the Wagner graph is nonplanar but has crossing number one, making it an apex graph.
 It can be embedded without crossings on a torus or projective plane, so it is also a toroidal graph.
 It has girth 4, diameter 2, radius 2, chromatic number 3, chromatic index 3 and is both 3-vertex-connected and 3-edge-connected.

-The Wagner graph has 392 spanning trees; it and the complete graph K_{3,3} have the most spanning trees among all cubic graphs with the same number of vertices.
+The Wagner graph has 392 spanning trees; it and the complete bipartite graph K_{3,3} have the most spanning trees among all cubic graphs with the same number of vertices.

 The Wagner graph is a vertex-transitive graph but is not edge-transitive.
 Its full automorphism group is isomorphic to the dihedral group D_{8} of order 16, the group of symmetries of an octagon, including both rotations and reflections.